kubz113/kubz113.github.io/index.md

 # Welcome

 This webpage is meant to display my progress as a developer.
 I want to showcase projects and experiments that I complete outside of my professional work.
-Currently the list is small, but hopefully in time, it will expand.
+Currently the list is small, but hopefully, it will expand in the future.

 ## Projects List
 These are the personal projects that I have been working on.